-Public Input Wanted regarding Striped Bass:
+Public Input Wanted regarding Striped Bass (Deadline October 7):

-The DEEP Marine Fisheries Program is hosting two public hearings of the Atlantic States Marine Fisheries Commission to gather input on Draft Addendum VI to the Interstate Fishery Management Plan for Striped Bass.
+The DEEP Marine Fisheries Program hosted two public hearings of the Atlantic States Marine Fisheries Commission to gather input on Draft Addendum VI to the Interstate Fishery Management Plan for Striped Bass.
 Draft Addendum VI was initiated in response to the 2018 Benchmark Stock Assessment, which indicates the resource is overfished and experiencing overfishing.
 The Draft Addendum explores a range of management alternatives designed to end overfishing and reduce fishing mortality to the target level in 2020.
-Get more details <a href="https://example.com/hearts/hear
+Get more details here.